 Dollar Cost Averaging Explained: A Simple Strategy for Volatile Markets

-Dollar cost averaging (DCA) is the strategy of investing a fixed amount of money at regular intervals, regardless of what the market is doing.
-Instead of trying to time the market, you buy consistently every week, every two weeks, or every month.
-It is the simplest and most psychologically sustainable investing strategy, and it is what most 401(k) contributions already do automatically.
+Dollar cost averaging means investing the same amount on a set schedule no matter what the market is doing.
+Instead of agonizing over when to buy, you buy consistently every week, every two weeks, or every month.
+It's the simplest and most psychologically sustainable investing strategy, and it's what most 401(k) contributions already do automatically.

 See DCA in Action for Crypto